syncfusion-content/maui-docs/MAUI/TimePicker/Events.md

 private void OnTimePickerOkButtonClicked(object sender, EventArgs e) {
-    // This event is used to up the selected item in the  time picker.
+    // This event is used to update the selected item in the time picker.
 }

 {% endhighlight %}